 operators: addition, subtraction, division and multiplication.
 But you can also

-add in some transformers, comparison functions or trigonometric identities that
+add in some transformers, comparison functions or trigonometric functions that

 are all built-in.
 These strings are put into the

 function_set argument to